Sockeye: a language for analyzing hardware documentation: Using

-\paragraph{Expressing noninterference/information-flow properties using two copies of the \gls{soc}} In order check information-flow properties, we can distinguish low-confidentiality and high-confidentiality data, and set up a ``proof bench'' where we instantiate two copies of the \gls{soc} to be analyzed, in such a way that their initial states are what's called \emph{low-equivalent}, i.e.\ they agree on all values of low confidentiality, but might differ on values of high confidentiality.
+In order check information-flow properties, we can distinguish low-confidentiality and high-confidentiality data, and set up a ``proof bench'' where we instantiate two copies of the \gls{soc} to be analyzed, in such a way that their initial states are what's called \emph{low-equivalent}, i.e.\ they agree on all values of low confidentiality, but might differ on values of high confidentiality.
 After running both copies for a few steps, making sure that both copies use the same non-deterministic choices, we can check if they are still low-equivalent, and if they are not, we know that the difference in low-confidentiality data must come from leaks of the differing high-confidentiality data.

-Note that at first sight, it seems that \system is not expressive enough to express that we want to \emph{assume} low-equivalence between two copies of the \gls{soc}, because that would require a $\forall$ quantifier.
-But if we are willing to write two versions of low-equivalence checking, one for assumptions and one for assertions, we can use the same workaround as described in \cref{sec:assertion_expressivity}.